International Sister Centres

 A Family of Centres

 In all the years’ experience from our base in Oxford, UK, we have regularly engaged with those working at the frontline of Muslim-Christian relations across the globe – in countries such as Ghana, South Korea, Kenya, South Africa, UAE and the US.
-As a result of our international collaborations, two collegial centres have been set up in West Africa and the USA.
+As a result of our international collaborations, three collegial centres have been set up in West Africa, the USA and Indonesia.

-Our previous academic advisor, Dr. John Azumah, developed his vision for a centre that would share the ethos of CMCS Oxford in Ghana.
-Inspired and mentored by the late Prof. Lamin Sanneh, Dr. Azumah brought this vision to fruition in February 2020 with the inauguration of The Sanneh Institute in Accra, Ghana.
-Academic staff of CMCS Oxford was instrumental in organising the conference, securing the two keynote speakers for the event and arranging financial assistance for majority world scholars.
+Our previous academic advisor, Dr John Azumah, developed his vision for a centre that would share the ethos of CMCS Oxford in Ghana.
+Inspired and mentored by the late Prof. Lamin Sanneh, Dr Azumah brought this vision to fruition in February 2020 with the inauguration of The Sanneh Institute in Accra, Ghana.
+Members of the CMCS Oxford academic team were instrumental in organising the conference, securing the two keynote speakers for the event and arranging financial assistance for majority world scholars.

-Similarly, in May 2020, The Center for Muslim & Christian Studies Houston was set up as an independent research and study centre serving the Texas region’s universities, churches and mosques.
+Similarly, in May 2020, The Center for Muslim & Christian Studies Houston was set up by two of the CMCSO founders, Dr David Coffey and Dr Ida Glaser.
+CMCSH is an independent research and study centre serving the Texas region’s universities, churches and mosques.
 The US-based centre was particularly proactive in responding to the Covid pandemic through inventive online courses that brought Christian and Muslim students together from across the globe in virtual learning spaces.

 Enquiries

-We would like to work with others who have an interest in making library resources available and welcome suggestions to make this possible.
 Are you interested in developing international links that will foster deeper learning between Muslims and Christians?
 Do you have any suggestions to enable access to research resources?
-If so, Georgina at g.jardim@cmcsoxford.org.uk would like to hear from you.
+If so, contact us at office@cmcsoxford.org.uk